zer0sh0t/HAL_9000/README.md

-HAL_9000 is a Neural Network library that offers various tools for Deep Learning and Reinforcement Learning tasks.
+HAL_9000 is not the best deep learning framework, but it is a deep learning framework.

-Workflow of this library is inspired by Tensorflow’s Keras and Pytorch.
+Workflow of this framework is inspired by Tensorflow’s Keras.

-As of now, HAL_9000 has 7 different operations:
+As of now, HAL_9000 offers 6 different NNs:

        1. Perceptron
        2. Multilayer Perceptron